Ripple raises $200 million to improve global payments – TechCrunch

 Ripple believes that cryptocurrencies (and XRP in particular) could be a great way to facilitate cross-border transactions.
 It has the potential to be both cheaper and faster than traditional foreign exchange solutions.

-The company has been trying to convince financial institution to switch to RippleNet as the back-end currency for international payments.
+The company has been trying to convince financial institutions to switch to RippleNet as the back-end currency for international payments.

 RippleNet now has 300 customers.
 In particular, Ripple took a 10% stake in MoneyGram to help them switch to RippleNet, at least in part.